 - Use a soft toothbrush and replace it every 3-4 months

-- Brush firmly at 45 degree angle where the teeth meet the gums, gently rocking the brush back and forth using small circular movements
+- Brush gently at 45 degree angle where the teeth meet the gums, gently rocking the brush back and forth using small circular movements

-- Brush all surfaces of the teeth, tongue-side and cheek-side, and brush chewing surfaces vigorously with short back-and-forth strokes
+- Brush all surfaces of the teeth, tongue-side and cheek-side, and brush chewing surfaces briskly with short back-and-forth strokes

 - Floss every night with a piece of floss about 50cm long or use a handle flosser like Johnson & Johnson daily flosser.

-- Gentle work the floss between the teeth toward the triangle of gum and move the floss up and down several times to scrape off the plaque.
+- Gently work the floss between the teeth and toward the triangle of gum.
+Move the floss up and down several times to scrape off the plaque.